Crop Insurance

 For the crops that are less frequently insured, coverage may still be available in key growing areas.
 An independent insurance agent is your greatest ally when it comes to finding the right type of crop insurance for your farm.

 Crop insurance is needed mainly to protect both your crops and your farm's revenue.
-Without coverage, just one disaster could lead to the loss of your entire crop, which could set you back both time-wise and financially.
+Without coverage, just one disaster could lead to the loss of your entire crop, which could set you back in terms of both time and finances.

 The main benefits of crop insurance are: